An Introduction

 • Necromancy: His parents teaching him necromancy is one of the few genuinely good memories he has with them, so he's sentimental about the arte even without the super special lineage thing making him biased.
 He's a little more bitter about it currently since his parents would die before admitting he's surpassed them and takes credit for anything he does, but he still enjoys practicing it and trying to find ways to improve it even further without the seal's suffocation interfering.

 • Gold & Victorian Gothic Aesthetics: Appearances are EVERYTHING and nothing says rich, refined, and elegant like gold and black everything (apparently).
 While the aesthetics were already started by his parents, he also goes out of his way to collect gold paraphernalia, especially if they relate to the occult in some way (skulls are a popular one).
-Any of a darker nature are kept secret, but he'll happily brag about the rarity and cost of any others.
+Any items of a darker nature are kept secret, but he'll happily brag about the rarity and cost of any others.
 And, of course, any fashion pales in comparison to Victorian Gothic and he rarely ever wears anything else, regardless of where he is.
 He must look fancy and high class at All Times.
 Don't say he looks like a vampire though, he hates that.

 Dislikes

-• Being Second Best: Being number two in basically everything growing up was perhaps not the best for his self-esteem in his formulative years, especially with how overbearing his parents were about it.
+• Being Second Best: Being number two in basically everything growing up was perhaps not the best for his self-esteem in his formative years, especially with how overbearing his parents were about it.
 He cannot stomach failure and will obsess over any perceived loss or slight until he's able to prove otherwise.
 It's been ingrained into every fiber of his being by his parents that he must be perfect in every feasible way to deserve to be part of this family, and any evidence that he isn't is one of the quickest ways to get under his skin.

 • Vulnerability: Both the physical and emotional kind, but especially the latter.
 He never mentally recovered from being kidnapped and the idea of being weak and helpless ever again terrifies him like nothing else.
 He's scared of trust, he's scared of opening up, and, most of all, he's scared that the emotions and doubts he's trying so hard to suppress mark him as inferior and worthless after all.
 He wants to be his confident and unflappable mask so badly.

 • Rabbit Jokes: Listen.
 Listen.
 He is aware he has magnificently fluffy ears that are perhaps a little, just slightly, larger than others, but if you compare him to a rabbit in any way, he is going to hold it against you forever.
 This includes offering him carrot cake.
 He is not a rabbit.
-This is perhaps one of the pettiest (and stupidest) reasons to end up on his mental revenge list, and yet here it is.
+This is perhaps one of the pettiest (and stupidest) reasons to end up on his revenge list, and yet here it is.

 Personality